 What Is The Difference Between an Attorney and Lawyer?

 Ok.
-This difference in this distinction is a question few people don’t ask since they seem to mean the same thing.
+This distinction is a question few people don’t ask since they seem to mean the same thing.
 But are they?
 Most people think it's the same.
 But some differences could affect your interactions with the courts.
 Many people, including the editors over at Wikipedia, use the terms attorney and lawyer as if they were the same.
 But like most legal terms, they are not interchangeable.
 Because of this, I wanted to explain the slight differences for the technically minded.

 What is An Attorney?